 The Art Libraries Society of North America (ARLIS/NA) is pleased to announce the recipients of this year’s Student Advancement Awards.

-Megan Sallabedra is the recipient of the Society’s 2018 Gerd Muehsam Award for her paper, "Finding the Material: Collecting and Protecting Intellectual Property in Ephemeral Works of Art," written for Professor Maureen Whalen's Intellectual Property for Librarians and Archivists course at UCLA's Graduate School of Information Studies.
+Meghan Lyon is the recipient of the Society’s 2019 Gerd Muehsam Award for her paper, “Digital Embodiments of Artists’ Archives: Digitized Collections and Their Web-based Platforms,” written for professor Debbie Rabina’s Foundations of Information course at Pratt Institute’s School of Information.
 The Gerd Muehsam Award is given annually to recognize excellence in a graduate student paper or project on a topic relevant to art librarianship.
 This award was established to honor the memory of Gerd Muehsam (1913-1979), a distinguished scholar, teacher, and art bibliographer, whose support of and dedication to ARLIS/NA was an inspiration to her colleagues and students.
-Megan is a second-year student pursuing a Master’s of Science in Information Studies at the University of California, Los Angeles.

-The members of the 2018-19 ARLIS/NA Student Advancement Awards Subcommittee were: Mario Ascencio, Jade Finlinson (chair), Stephanie Fletcher, Spyros Koulouris, Courtenay McLeland, Nancy Spiegel, Karly Wildenhaus, and Holly Wilson.
+The members of the 2019-2020 ARLIS/NA Student Advancement Awards Subcommittee were: Jade Finlinson, Stephanie Fletcher, Spyros Koulouris, Gwen Mayhew, Courtenay McLeland (chair), Becca Pad, and Karly Wildenhaus.